Police Quest: By Jim Walls (PQ 1–3)

 Sonny and Marie are married following Bains' death.
 Promoted once more, Sonny now has to deal with rampant crime as a drug cartel begins operating in Lytton and evidence of a satanic cult starts to appear.
-When Marie is stabbed in a mall parking lot, Sonny's police work becomes personal.
+However, when Marie is stabbed in a mall parking lot, Sonny's police work becomes personal.

 Sonny must deal with a partner with questionable ethics as well as find patterns in crime to find his next lead.
 The Bains family also plays a role in this game.

 Released in 1991 for SCI version 1, PQ3 is completely mouse-driven.
 It was only released for the IBM PC and the Amiga.
 Before the completion of this game, Jim Walls had left Sierra for reasons that have still not been publicly explained, leaving Jane Jensen to finish the final in-game dialogue and messages.
 SWAT founder Daryl F. Gates was named to take over the Police Quest series while Walls, along with several former Sierra employees, would go on to design Blue Force, an adventure game similar to the Police Quest series.